-Dr Michael's interdisciplinary research explores professional practices, education and learning through visual methods and sociomaterial approaches to theory.
+Dr Michael's interdisciplinary research explores professional learning in education through visual methods and sociomaterial theory.

-Dr Michael is Principal Investigator for 'A Visual Study of Professional Learning in Closing the Poverty-Related Attainment Gap', an innovative art-based research project funded by the Carnegie Trust Research Incentive Grant.
+As Principal Investigator for 'A Visual Study of Professional Learning in Closing the Poverty-Related Attainment Gap', Dr Michael is leading this innovative art-based research project funded by the Carnegie Trust Research Incentive Grant, 2021-2022.

 Additionally, Dr Michael has a research interest in visualising academic writing practices; and she advises internationally on strategic approaches to interdisciplinary research writing.

 Michael M (2019) A Visual Study of an Academic Writing Skills Workshop – an Example from Brazil.
 2019 SRHE Annual Research Conference, Newport, Wales, 11.12.2019-13.12.2019. https://www.srhe.ac.uk/conference2019/downloads/SRHE_ARC_Abstracts_2019.pdf